RDA Great Southern WA Committee

-The Chair and Deputy Chair positions are appointed by the Minister of the Department of Infrastructure and Regional Development through an EOI process.
-The number of Committee members cannot exceed 11 in total and it will be up to the Chair and Deputy Chair to decide if they fill all positions as vacancies occur.
+The Chair positions are appointed by the Minister of Regional Development through an EOI process.
+The number of Committee members cannot exceed 11 in total and it will be up to the Chair to decide if they fill all positions as vacancies occur.

-Greg was appointed as Chairman to the RDA Great Southern WA Committee on 1 January 2015 and his term expires on 31 December 2017.
+Andrus was appointed to the RDA Great Southern WA Committee on 1 March 2015 and as Acting Chair on 1 January 2018.
+His term expires on 30 June 2018.

 Liz has lived and worked in the Katanning area for many years and has been actively involved in her community.
 Liz was elected as President of the Katanning Shire Council in October 2015.
 She had previously served for 9 years on the Council including 2 years as President.

 Liz started her community roles initially in the WA Rural Youth organisation on both a Local and State level.
 She was part of the inaugural Rural Remote and Regional Women's Network and is a past Chair.
 Liz has worked for WANSLEA family services and as Personal Assistant and Project Manager for Maggie Dent coordinating seminars to build resilience of individuals, families and communities.

 Liz is particularly passionate about building capacity within rural and regional communities.
 Liz is a member of WACOSS, assists the Katanning Early Childhood Hub Committee, and is a community representative on the Communities for Children Facilitating Partners Great Southern.
 She lives at Badgebup with her husband Norman Flugge and together they manage a farming property focussing on the production of cereals and livestock.